What is DaTscan and how is it used?

 Storage And Handling

-Do not use DaTscan (Ioflupane I 123 Injection) preparations after the expiration date and time stated on the label.
+Do not use DATSCAN preparations after the expiration date and time stated on the label.

 This preparation is approved for use by persons licensed by the Illinois Emergency Management Agency pursuant to 32 IL.
 Adm.
-Code Section 330.260(a) and 335.4010 or equivalent licenses of the Nuclear Regulatory Commission or an Agreement State.
+Code Section 330.260(a) and 335.4010 or equivalent licenses of the Nuclear Regulatory Commission or the relevant regulatory authority of an Agreement State.

-Because postmarketing reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
-In the postmarketing experience, hypersensitivity reactions have been reported.
-The reactions generally related to rash and pruritis within minutes of DaTscan administration.
-The reactions either resolved spontaneously or following the administration of corticosteroids and antihistamines.
-Injection site pain has also been reported.
+The following adverse reactions have been identified during postapproval use of DATSCAN.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-The ioflupane within DaTscan binds to the dopamine transporter.
-Drugs that bind to the dopamine transporter with high affinity may interfere with the image obtained following DaTscan administration.
-These potentially interfering drugs consist of: amoxapine, amphetamine, benztropine, bupropion, buspirone, cocaine, mazindol, methamphetamine, methylphenidate, norephedrine, phentermine, phenylpropanolamine, selegiline, and sertraline.
+Ioflupane I 123 binds to the dopamine transporter [see CLINICAL PHARMACOLOGY].
+Drugs that bind to the dopamine transporter with high affinity may interfere with the image obtained following DATSCAN administration.
+These potentially interfering drugs consist of: amoxapine, amphetamine, armodafinil, benztropine, bupropion, buspirone, cocaine, mazindol, methamphetamine, methylphenidate, modafinil, norephedrine, phentermine, phenylpropanolamine, selegiline, and sertraline.
 Selective serotonin reuptake inhibitors (paroxetine and citalopram) may increase or decrease ioflupane binding to the dopamine transporter.
-Whether discontinuation of these drugs prior to DaTscan administration may minimize the interference with a DaTscan image is unknown.
+Whether discontinuation of these drugs prior to DATSCAN administration may minimize the interference with a DATSCAN image is unknown.

 Included as part of the PRECAUTIONS section.